 "I'm so thrilled to be back at Notre Dame," Cunningham said.
 "To be a part of Coach McGraw's staff is something I've always dreamed about.
 I have tremendous passion and pride in the Notre Dame women's basketball program, and I believe it is a reflection of the high standards this great university embodies.
 Quite simply, I can't wait to continue everyone's efforts at Notre Dame towards winning national championships."

 Cunningham also has found success with individual player development, most notably shaping Kayla McBride into one of the nation's top players.
-Under Cunningham's steady hand, McBride was a two-time All-America selection, earning consensus first-team honors as a senior in 2013-14.
-She also was the 2014 Atlantic Coast Conference Player of the Year, according to the conference coaches, after averaging career highs of 17.6 points and 5.3 rebounds per game in her final season.
+Under Cunningham's steady hand, McBride was a two-time All-American, earning consensus first-team honors as a senior in 2013-14.
+She also was the 2014 ACC Player of the Year after averaging career highs of 17.6 points and 5.3 rebounds per game in her final season.
 What's more, McBride was the 2013 BIG EAST Championship Most Outstanding Player after leading Notre Dame to its first-ever BIG EAST tournament title, and she was dominant on the biggest stages, reflecting Cunningham's own cool demeanor from her playing days while methodically shredding numerous Top 25 opponents, averaging 18.7 points per game against ranked teams in her final two seasons.

-Thanks in part to Cunningham's guidance, McBride also was named to the 2014-16 USA Basketball Senior National Team player pool and was a finalist for the 2014 USA Basketball World Championship Team that earned a gold medal in Turkey.
-McBride remains one of the top young players in the USA Basketball ranks and is a prime candidate to compete for a spot on the USA Basketball roster heading into the 2016 Olympic Games in Rio de Janeiro, Brazil.
+Thanks in part to Cunningham's guidance, McBride also was named to the 2014-16 USA Basketball Senior National Team player pool and was a finalist for both the 2014 USA Basketball World Championship Team that earned a gold medal in Turkey and the 2016 U.S. squad that earned a gold in Rio.